 - What is a pandemic and how is one declared?

 - How can I help the COVID-19 outbreak response?

-COVID-19, the official name for the novel coronavirus, is a contagious virus that was first identified in Wuhan, Hubei, China, in December 2019.
+COVID-19, the official name for the disease caused by the novel coronavirus, is a contagious virus that was first identified in Wuhan, Hubei, China, in December 2019.
 It causes flu-like and respiratory symptoms and can be transmitted from person to person.
 Health authorities in China and across the world are concerned about the virus and are working together to try to control its spread.